Barqawiz/Android-Kotlin-Basic2Advanced/README.md

 # Android Certificate Topics

-This section to show the topics of the Kotlin Android associate developer exam and related reference applications
+This section to show the topics of the Kotlin Android associate developer exam and related reference applications in this repository.

 ### Core
 Topic  | Application | Filename